Configuring the production server

 COMMANDto start the app.

-If the developer creates a file called a Procfile, Cloud Foundry uses the Procfile to configure the command that launches the app.
-See the About Procfiles section below for more information.
+If you create a file called a Procfile, Cloud Foundry uses Procfile to configure the command that launches the app.
+See About Procfiles.

-cf push -c COMMANDand does not create a Procfile, then Cloud Foundry does one of the following, depending on the buildpack:
+cf push -c COMMANDand do not create a Procfile, then Cloud Foundry does one of the following, depending on the buildpack: